-The Council will be voice recording the meeting, including public question time.
-The recording will be available on the Council's website as soon as practicable after the meeting.
+Please note that this meeting is being live streamed and a recording of the meeting will be available to view on the Council's website.
+This meeting will be available to view on our website for one year and will be deleted after that period.
 The Council will not be recording any discussions in Part B of the agenda (where the press and public have been excluded).